For Teens Dealing with Thoughts of Suicide

 Dealing with Teenage Suicidal Thoughts and Behaviors

 If you have these teenage suicidal behaviors and thoughts, know that you are not alone.
 Many teens have felt and acted that way and have gone on to get better and feel happy again.
 However, these thoughts and actions should be taken very seriously and always be dealt with by a professional.
-A doctor, trained counselor, psychotherapist or other professional can help give you tools to deal with these feelings and behaviors so that you don't act on them.
+A doctor, trained counselor, psychotherapist or other professionals can help give you tools to deal with these feelings and behaviors so that you don't act on them.
 There are many people that want to help you.
 Reach out and let them.

 Start by talking to your family doctor, a school counselor or another adult you trust.
-Or, call a hotline or visit a crisis center in your neighborhood.
+Or, call a suicide hotline or visit a crisis center in your neighborhood.
 If you are found to be acutely suicidal, you may need to be taken to an inpatient treatment facility for a period of time until you are no longer a danger to yourself.
 While this might sound scary, saving your life is worth it.
 Some of these places are just for teens and you may find the safety they offer is exactly what you need to start feeling better.

 Once you no longer pose a danger to yourself, further help will likely be in the form of psychotherapy or even medication if there are other underlying issues (such as a mental illness like depression).
-These forms of help can take some time to work, but over time, with treatment you can feel better and these teenage suicidal thoughts and behaviors can go away.
+These forms of help can take some time to work, but over time, with treatment, you can feel better and these teenage suicidal thoughts and behaviors can go away.